leonyuhanov/WOWPixelDriver/README.md

 The following is an example template of a simple animation loop.
 * The animations real time steps are inside the function "rainbowSwipe(byte colourIncrement)"
 * The animation begins by clearing the frame
-* Grabing a colour from the 1st index
+* Grabbing a colour from the 1st index
-* Draw a Vertical line at an indexed X,0 location with height ROWS, using the above colour
+* Draw a vertical line at an indexed X,0 location with height ROWS, using the above colour
 * Render the frame to the LEDS
-* Fade the Frame by a value of 5
+* Fade the frame by a value of 5
-* increment the colour index and the X indexer, wait then repeat untill the timer runs out
+* Increment the colour index and the X indexer, wait then repeat until the timer runs out

-You need to make sure the following 2 vars are ste properly:
+You need to make sure the following 2 vars are set properly:
 * controllerMAC: the MAC address of your Controller module
   * You will be provided with the MAC address
-  * If you want ot use your own ESP8266 module you will need to identify its WIFI_STA address.
+  * If you want to use your own ESP8266 module you will need to identify its WIFI_STA address.
 Use [this code](https://github.com/leonyuhanov/WOWPixelDriver/blob/master/Utilities/GetControllerMAC.ino) it will print the MAC address to the serial console and halt
 * driverMAC: the MAC Address of the Driver Modules "WIFI_STA"
   * You will be provided with the MAC address
-  * It will also print out on the consoe of your Driver module boot up
+  * It will also print out on the console of your Driver module boot up

-Once you have that set up, upload the [Control Module](https://github.com/leonyuhanov/WOWPixelDriver/tree/master/Control%20Module) Code to your Controler module
+Once you have that set up, upload the [Control Module](https://github.com/leonyuhanov/WOWPixelDriver/tree/master/Control%20Module) Code to your Controller module

 ```C++
 void loop()